 Cybersecurity Saves You Money in the Long Run

-In my experience, small to mid-sized businesses (SMBs) typically invest in cybersecurity AFTER they’ve had a significant incident.
+All too often, small- to mid-sized businesses (SMBs) wait to invest in cybersecurity until after they’ve had a significant incident.

-Cyber insurance is a good thing to have, but investing in proper cybersecurity protection keeps the bad thing from happening in the first place!
+Cyber insurance is a good thing to have after the fact, but investing in proper cybersecurity protection can prevent the disaster from occurring at all.

 Time to get your priorities in order.

 We’ve written before how SMBs are increasingly a target for ransomware.
 We see attacks with compromised users’ credentials just about every week.